qpsolvers/qpbenchmark/CONTRIBUTING.md

 ## Creating a new test set

+The benchmark is organized into *test sets*.
+A test set is a Git repository that contains QP problems and results from running the benchmark (all solvers, all settings) on them.
+To create a new test set:

 - Create a new repository for your test set
+    - Store your QP problem files in a `data/` sub-directory
+    - Create a `results/` sub-directory to store the solver performance database and test-set report
 - Add a main Python file named after the test set, say ``foo_bar.py``
 - Implement a `FooBar` class in this file deriving from `qpbenchmark.TestCase`
     - The class name should match the file name in PascalCase)